sdsc-hpc-training-org/hello_icicle_auth_clients/icicle_rel_03_2023/CLI/TapisCL-ICICLE/README.md

 4. if all went well the console should open.
 You can run `help` to see command options
 5. to exit the application, run `exit`

-**Running Several Instances of Client**

-There are some situations a user might want to have 2 or more windows of the same command line app open.
-For instance, you might need to be reading a static help menu at the same time as you are typing commands.
-TapisCLICICLE provides this capability, however, with some caveats.
-Since each client utilizes the same application resources, some commands are blocking.
-This means that if you run something that asks for authentication, or run a query to postgres or neo4j, you will have to respond to application prompts before any other commands are executed on other active clients.

 #### **Bash Command Line:**

 Alternatively, if you do not want to enter the actual command line environment of the TapisCL-ICICLE application, you can run commands directly from the command line like this: